LSIC Fall Meeting

 The Lunar Surface Innovation Consortium (LSIC) fall meeting will be held on Nov 2nd-3rd, 2022, at the University of Texas at El Paso and online.
 The event will feature interrelationships between the six focus areas identified by the Consortium, with a specific focus on how they relate to excavation and construction.

 LSIC’s overall goal is to foster communication and collaboration among academia, industry, non-profits, and government.
 The fall meeting will feature individual invited talks, group and panel discussions, as well as poster sessions, breakout groups, and networking opportunities.
 A timeblock agenda is provided below to help with planning.
+A printable block agenda showing both in-person and virtual schedules is available for download on the right, as is a formatted full agenda.
 You will be given access to a password-protected event page with additional logistical details such as available hotels after you register.

 There will be several tours, both on campus and in the wider El Paso area, throughout the event.
 On Tuesday 01 November, the day before the event begins, a tour of the White Sands Test Facility will also be offered, with a shuttle departing from the University of Texas at El Paso campus around 11AM MT.
 Other tours include several tours of the UTEP facilities as well as a tour to visit ICON’s 3D printed barracks at Fort Bliss.
 Please indicate when registering that you are interested in this event, and we will follow up with additional details.